 The Texas Workforce Commission, as well as several legitimate employment sites, have issued scam alerts about fake employment ads and employment scams.
 Many of these involve fake forklift driver and warehouse jobs.
 The following is an excerpt from an article that was posted on the simplyhired.com employment website:

 “The danger of seeking out any content on the internet, including job postings, is that there is always a chance you will encounter a scam.
 At Simply Hired, we use reasonable efforts to investigate every suspicious job post we become aware of, to protect job seekers from potential fraud.

 Despite our efforts to ensure job quality, the amount and variety of content posted on Simply Hired each day makes it impossible for us to catch every offender.
 That’s why it’s essential that you as the job seeker remain vigilant in your search efforts.
 Watch out for these warning signs and always report any suspicious job posts you find on our site”.

-The reason that we (Houston Forklift Safety) is sharing this post is because you, or someone you know, has probably seen a job listing that was similar to this one:
+The reason that we (Houston Forklift Safety) are sharing this post is because you, or someone you know, has probably seen a job listing that looked like this: